Re Kevin

-Re Kevin – Validity of Marriage of a Transsexual, also known simply as Re Kevin, was a 2001 Australian court case brought before the Full Court of the Family Court of Australia regarding the possibility of transsexual people to marry according to their new sex.
+Re Kevin – Validity of Marriage of a Transsexual was a 2001 Australian court case brought before the Full Court of the Family Court of Australia regarding the possibility of transsexual people to marry according to their new sex.
 The court granted the applicant this right.

-The case had impacts beyond Australia, it was for example cited in the 2002 decisions of "Goodwin vs. United Kingdom in the European Court of Human Rights" and the 2003 decision "Circuit Court of the Sixth Judicial Circuit In And For Pasco County, Florida in the United States of America in The Marriage of Kantaras case number 98-5375CA 511998DR00537WS".
+The case had impacts beyond Australia: for example, it was cited in the 2002 decision Goodwin v.
+United Kingdom of the European Court of Human Rights and the 2003 Michael Kantaras decision of the United States Court of Appeals for the Sixth Circuit.
 In both of these cases, the right to marry in their new sex was affirmed.

 Background

 At the time of Re Kevin, same-sex marriage was illegal in Australia.
 This case regards a transsexual man, using the alias of Kevin for this trial, who had married his wife under the assumption that the definition of man included transsexual men.
 The Attorney General affirmed that Kevin and his wife (alias Jennifer) were not legally able to get married as they had both been assigned the sex female at birth.
 The case went to court in Australian Family Court in 2001, with the parties being the Attorney General, Kevin, and the Human Rights and Equal Opportunity Commission.
 The Attorney General rested his case on the earlier ruling of Corbett v Corbett (Otherwise Ashley) (1971), which stated that sex was decided by biology at birth.
 The judge in this trial (Chisholm J) determined that measure to be insufficient, as it ignored the role of social and psychological aspects of gender.
 Ultimately, Chisholm J ruled that Kevin was, in the modern definition of the word, a man.
 This ruling was later used to affirm in other cases worldwide the marriage of transsexual people as the sex they identify with.